KiwiCo Crates Review: Everything You Need to Know Before You Buy

 My Review of the Tinker Crate

 Inside our Tinker Crate was everything we needed to build a domino machine.
 How exciting!
-Do you know how many times my kids and I tried to make a long row of dominos just to have one fall by accident and knock the whole thing down?
+Do you know how many times my kids and I tried to set up a long row of dominoes only to have one fall by accident and knock the whole thing down?

 My kids were thrilled to find the motor and battery pack in the supplies.
 In the Kiwi Crate, we dealt more with mechanical contraptions that you move manually.
 Now with the Tinker Crate, we get to explore machines powered by electricity.